 Here's another way to make a hat for any of your sock snowman:

 1. Cut one small circle from felt that is slightly larger than your snowman's head.
 This will be your hat's brim so it should be large enough to look a bit floppy when placed on your snowman's head.

 2. Now cut another circle that is about an inch larger in diameter than your first circle.
 These measurements are approximate and will depend on the size of your snowman.

 4. Using a needle and thread, sew a running stitch around the edge of your larger circle.
-When done, pull the two ends of your thread to gather your fabric into a pouch (see second photo in the series above).
+When done, pull the two ends of your thread to gather your fabric into a pouch (see the second photo in the series above).

 5. Fit your felt circle over your pouch and slide it down to the base to create a brim for your hat.
-You may have to pull your gathers tighter to make it fit.
+You may have to pull your gathers tighter to make them fit.
 Once the fit looks right, tie together the ends of the threads on the top section of your hat.